quisiou/NixOS-Config/README.md

 ### Notes
-- At the beginning, SSH should be set manually, then clone the NixOS-Config via SSH, and then let rebuild clone Dotfiles via SSH too.
+At the beginning, NixOS-Config repo should be cloned via HTTPS, then rebuild, and then switch it to SSH.
+Once done, Dotfiles repo should also be switched to SSH:\
+`remote set-url origin <remote-ssh-url>`

 ---

 ### TODO
+- Do with dolphin emulator and ryujinx/ryubing as with pcsx2 (merging files).
+- Find a way to automatize RPCS3 installing firmware.
 - Make ryujinx not overwrite my default settings.
 - Add language dictionaries and other add-ons to firefox.
 - Set up UEFI control without Win11 (and set battery limit to 80/85%)